2021 Styrian Grand Prix: Qualifying

 Verstappen set the fastest time of the final segment of qualifying to claim pole position.
 This was the sixth pole of Verstappen's Formula One career, and his third of 2021.
+Both of Verstappen's lap times during the final segment of qualifying were fast enough to secure pole position, and no other driver set a time under sixty-four seconds.
 Bottas qualified second, with his penalty pushing him back to fifth, with Hamilton qualifying third and Lando Norris fourth.
 McLaren had an advantage over Scuderia Ferrari in qualifying because of the design of their drag reduction system.
 Pérez was only able to make one run on new soft tyres during the final segment after he had to use a set during the first segment.
+The soft-compound tyres were believed to give an advantage of around two-fifths of a second per lap over the medium-compound tyres.
 Bottas, Hamilton, Norris, and Verstappen only made one run in the first segment as their times were sufficient to progress.
+The Mercedes team had preserved tyres across prior segments to allow Hamilton three fresh sets for the final qualifying segment.
 Congestion was sometimes an issue during qualifying on the short layout, with Yuki Tsunoda, who qualified eighth, ordered to start from three places further back as a penalty for holding up Bottas.
 Hamilton passed several other drivers during the final outlap of qualifying because he was worried about maintaining tyre temperature, however this resulted in his tyres getting dirt on them, which slowed him down.
-Gasly was fast enough to qualify sixth.
+Gasly was fast enough to qualify sixth for AlphaTauri, giving him the most top-six starts in a single season of any Minardi, Toro Rosso, or AlphaTauri driver at that time.
 Charles Leclerc qualified seventh for Scuderia Ferrari.
 Fernando Alonso set the ninth fastest time of the final session, having beaten George Russell out of the second session by less than a hundredth of a second.
 Lance Stroll was further from the pace in the final segment and qualified tenth for the Aston Martin team.
 A slow final sector in an understeering Ferrari meant Sainz qualified twelfth.
 Ricciardo qualified thirteenth with a time half-a-second slower than teammate Norris in the second segment, which McLaren believed was a result of the circuit's heavy braking zones.
 Sebastian Vettel experienced issues with understeer and had his best lap in the second segment deleted after he went off the track, meaning he qualified fourteenth.
 Nicholas Latifi encountered traffic during his final attempt, and qualified sixteenth.
 Ocon qualified seventeenth after he was nearly a quarter of a second slower than teammate Alonso in the first segment.
 Räikkönen went off into the gravel trap at the fourth corner during his first attempt, and qualified eighteenth with a fastest time in the first segment a third of a second slower than teammate Antonio Giovinazzi, who qualified fifteenth after losing time through the last turn.
 The Haas Formula cars were the slowest, with Mick Schumacher quicker than Nikita Mazepin.
 Haas were the only team whose drivers were over a second slower than Verstappen's benchmark in the first segment, with Schumacher six-tenths of a second behind Räikkönen.